xyb3rt/sxiv/README.md

 * Ability to cache thumbnails for fast re-loading
 * Basic support for multi-frame images
 * Load all frames from GIF files and play GIF animations
-* Display image information in status bar
+* Display image information in the status bar
 * Slideshow support
 * Guile support
 * Cross-distro configure script
-* Scheme repl support
+* Scheme REPL support
 * Dynamic file queue (can add files at runtime)
 * Ability to load images directly from imgur through a quick search